 Effective Drug Detox in San Francisco

 In the U.S., at least two million people are suffering from opioid use disorders.
-Although California is not on the top of many states with high overdose deaths, the epidemic still rages there.
+Although California is not at the top of many states with high overdose deaths, the epidemic still rages there.
 Walking down the streets of San Francisco, one might come across used syringes.
 These scattered needles are indicative of the current opioid epidemic.

 In 2014, prescription opiates killed more people than heroin.
 However, heroin is now especially prevalent in San Francisco, with an estimated 22,000 people currently using it.
 Each year, heroin use and opioid addiction only worsen.
 Injecting heroin is the fastest way to feel the drug’s effects, but it is also the riskiest method of use.
 Not only is the risk of overdose substantially increased, but there are additional medical risks, including HIV and hepatitis C.